-In this post, we finally introduce the axiom of choice.
-Afterwards, we will define the order relation between ordinal numbers discussed in the previous post.
+In this post we finally introduce the axiom of choice.
+Afterwards, we define the order relation between ordinal numbers that we studied in the previous post.

 The Axiom of Choice and Its Equivalents